-Kate Drabinski, PhD, is the education director at Ideas on Fire, where she helps interdisciplinary scholars build work/life balance, write for diverse audiences, and craft diverse careers.
+Kate Drabinski, PhD, is the education director at Ideas on Fire, where she teaches interdisciplinary scholars how to create work/life balance, write for diverse audiences, and build diverse careers.

 Kate is a senior lecturer in gender and women's studies at the University of Maryland Baltimore County where she also directs Women Involved in Learning and Leadership, a student activist group on campus.